 - 1 teaspoon Pink Himalayan or Celtic sea salt

 Combine the flax seeds, chia seeds, and water in a medium bowl and let sit untouched for 5 minutes, until thick and gelatinous.

-Bake for 30 minutes, then flip the cracker sheet over and bake for another 30 minutes to achieve uniform toasting.
+Bake for 30 minutes, then flip the two large crackers and bake for another 30 minutes to achieve uniform toasting.

 Let cool and break off pieces as desired.
 Store in an airtight container or serve immediately with raw almond butter or cashew cheese.